Skip to content

 Are students eligible for additional financial aid over and above the Pathways scholarship?

-No. Since students qualify for a full-tuition scholarship, they do not qualify for additional aid nor can they "stack" other ACM scholarships, grants, or need-based aid.
+No. Since students qualify for a full-tuition scholarship, they are not eligible for additional aid nor can they "stack" other ACM scholarships, grants, or need-based aid.

 What is January Term (J-Term)?

-ACM takes advantage of the intersession between fall and spring semesters to embed a short-term traveling seminar in its programs.
+ACM takes advantage of the intersession between fall and spring semesters to embed a short-term traveling seminar in all of its programs.
 J-Term is required of all graduate students.
+Some programs have required J-Term tracks while others allow students to choose between several adviser-approved options.

-Are there additional benefits in the graduate programs?
+Are there additional benefits for students in ACM graduate programs?

-All programs include paid field study trips (some overnight) as well as other excursions, events and activities covered by the student life fees.
+Yes.
+All programs include paid field study trips (some overnight) as well as other excursions, events, and activities covered by the student life fees, including health insurance.

 Partner institutions can manage/oversee program promotion to its students but can also reach out to ACM for any support.

-"What I love about studying at ACM is all the great opportunities we are given as students — to get out and see the world and meet people and expand our perspectives."
+"What I love about studying at ACM is all the great opportunities we are given as students — to get out, see the world, meet people from diverse places, and expand our perspectives."

 —Master of Arts in French Studies Spring 2024 graduate